langchain-ai/langgraph/docs/docs/concepts/high_level.md

 **Controllability**

 LangGraph gives the developer a high degree of [control](../how-tos/index.md#controllability) by expressing the flow of the application as a set of nodes and edges.
 All nodes can access and modify a common state (memory).
-The control flow of the application can set using edges that connect nodes, either deterministically or via conditional logic.
+The control flow of the application is set via edges that connect nodes, either deterministically or via conditional logic.
+All nodes and edges are nothing more than Python functions!

 **Persistence**